Women Beyond Borders

 Santa Barbara News Press, Monday, February 6, 1995, page B 5.

-Sky stated, “The Word Wide Web is being used as a site to connect women who wish to participate in web chats and also to view the W/BB exhibition and individual artist portfolios.”
+Sky stated, “The Word Wide Web is being used as a site to connect women who wish to participate in web chats and also to view the Women Beyond Borders exhibition and individual artist portfolios.”

 Hundreds of men and women from nations around the world have already logged on, including: Chile, Brunei Darussalam, Bahrain, Lithuania, Thailand, United Arab Emirates, Malta, Russian Federation, Kuwait, Malaysia, Iceland, Indonesia, Slovenia, Turkey and on.